CrazyGaffer/TeamProject/README.md

 Link to Asana project board https://app.asana.com/0/1199564293343919/list

+Our weather app is an application that is developed in Android Studio.
+It uses public API for fetching the real time data and renders it on our app.
+All of the major cities across world are displayed in our app with very frequent updates on temperature changes.

-Roman mostly dealt with code and design and Ursel dealt with app design and general project management
+Short Summary: Roman and Ursel both generated the idea and split the work as follows: Roman wrote mainly the code and Ursel managed the design and project management side.